Program Director: Giordana Poggioli-Kaftan, Ph.D.

 Readings and lectures in English dealing with different aspects of Italian culture as seen through its history, art, literature, culinary traditions and film.
 Knowledge of Italian not required.
 Variable subtitles depending on the content and focus.

 ITAL 3210.
-Italian Literature in English Translation.
+Sicilian Mafia and Antimafia Representations and Literature and Film.
 3 cr. hrs.

 ITAL 4931.
 Topics in Italian Language, Culture and Literature.
 3 cr. hrs.